MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-entraid-via-ldap.md

 ---
-title: End-user Authorization and Authentication with Azure Entra ID for Migrating Java Apps on WebLogic Server to Azure
+title: End-user Authorization and Authentication with Microsoft Entra ID for Migrating Java Apps on WebLogic Server to Azure
-description: This guide describes how to configure Oracle WebLogic Server to connect with Azure Entra ID Domain Services via LDAP
+description: This guide describes how to configure Oracle WebLogic Server to connect with Microsoft Entra ID Domain Services via LDAP
 author: KarlErickson
 ms.author: edburns
 ms.topic: tutorial